hobz-/NflConfidenceRedux/README.md

 # Tools Used

-The bulk of the app is built in React, with a single script built to run using node.
+The bulk of the app is built in React, with state management handled by Redux, and a single scraping script using node.
 The database and authentication are all done using firebase.
 A few packages from npm were used: ReactDropDown, moment and react-tabs.

 # Rules to the Game